Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 Cleanliness and Dust Control

 After wrapping, it is equally important that the vinyl is maintained and kept clean.
-Vinyl is not designed to be left for months covered in dust with the sun baking into it, if this is allowed to happen then you should expect the vinyl in horizontal areas to age very quickly.
+Vinyl is not designed to be left for months covered in dust with the sun baking into it; if this is allowed to happen, you should expect the vinyl in horizontal areas to age very quickly.

-Cleaning itself should be done with water and soap, no abrasives should be used, and no solvent based cleaners.
+Cleaning should be done with water and soap.
+No abrasives should be used, and no solvent-based cleaners.

 Horizontal & Angled Surfaces